-The implementation of this act often leads to legal challenges13 in the country.
+- 4.1.26 The implementation of this act often leads to legal challenges in the country.
 Thus, the Government of South Africa sought to amend the Act.
-The Employment Equity Amendment Act, 2020 was tabled in Parliament in June 2020 and published for public comment in February 2021 and public hearings were hosted by the Parliament on 13-15 April 202114.
-Consultations were held with relevant stakeholders across all economic sectors to consult on sector specific numerical equity targets for designated groups i.e. Black people, women and persons with disabilities.
+The Employment Equity Amendment Act, 2020 was tabled in Parliament in June 2020 and published for public comment in February 2021 with public hearings hosted by the Parliament on 13-15 April 2021. - 4.1.30 Consultations were held with relevant stakeholders across all economic sectors to consult on sector specific numerical equity targets for designated groups i.e. Black people, women and persons with disabilities.
 These targets are intended to ensure the equitable representation of these targeted groups across all occupational levels of the workforce in the labour market.
-These consultations commenced by Government in June 2019 and concluded at the end of June 2021 with each of 18 identified economic sectors having been consulted separately15.

-The Employment Equity Amendment Act, no 4 of 2022 was assented into law by the President on 6 April 2023, with the main objectives being to reduce the regulatory burden for small employers; to regulate the sector specific numerical equity targets; among others.
-Draft Regulations on the Amendment Act on proposed sector numerical targets were published for public comment in May 2023, and published for further comments again in February 2024 until May 2024 to enhance the consultative process on sectoral equity numerical targets.
+These consultations commenced by Government in June 2016 and concluded at the end of June 2021 with each of 18 identified economic sectors having been consulted separately. - 4.1.31 The Employment Equity Amendment Act, no 4 of 2022 was assented into law by the President on 6 April 2023, with the main objectives being to reduce the regulatory burden for small employers; to regulate the sector specific numerical equity targets; among others.
+Draft Regulations on the Amendment Act on proposed sector numerical targets were published for public comment in May 2023, and published for further comments again in February 2024 until May 2024 to enhance the consultative process on sectoral equity numerical targets. - 4.1.32 The Commission for Employment Equity (CEE) is a statutory body in South Africa established in terms of Section 28 of the Employment Equity Act, No 55 of 1998.
+One of